 Throwback Thursday to Damian Lewis in Pillars of the Community

-One word: Precision.
+One word: precision.

-Then I thought about the heart-breaking performance Lesley Manville gives in Ghosts which, in fact, brought her an Olivier Award in 2014 (I saw the play much later when it visited Brooklyn Academy of Music in 2015).
+Then I thought about the heart-breaking performance Lesley Manville gives in Ghosts which, in fact, brought her an Olivier Award in 2014 (I saw the play later when it visited Brooklyn Academy of Music in 2015).
 I know Manville mostly from her work on big screen such as Secrets and Lies (1996), Vera Drake (2004), Another Year (2010) and Mr Turner (2014) all of which were some of my favorites in the year they were released.
 But I really did not know about her stage work.
 So I googled her.

 And here is the first image I hit!
 Continue reading “Throwback Thursday to Damian Lewis in Pillars of the Community”